Jaeiya/parkour/ideas.md

 - Internal testing reveals that 4 seconds seems to be a comfortable resetting time.
 Most accidents can be avoided within 4 seconds.
   - 2 seconds was a bit too steep, depending on the course

+## Leaderboard

+Displays all players who have run a given level, with the time & attempts that it took.
+Only their pb will appear on the board.

+- Players are sorted by time & attempts
+- All statistics of a players run are stored in its internal database
+- Starting a run
+  - Auto-detects player
+  - Starts timer
+  - Player attempts updated
+  - Tracks player position
+    - Allows cancelling on actuation-bound
+    - \*_Allows cancelling on fail-bound_
+- Finishing a run
+  - Auto-detects player
+  - Stops timer
+  - Updates player data
+  - Resets player lives so they can go for a better medal on their next run
+- Runs can be cancelled
+  - Only the player actively running can cancel it
+    - It is considered a fail condition to cancel a run
+  - Hitting the start-actuator during a run
+  - Moving behind the actuator-bound during a run
+  - \*_Falling into the fail-bound during a run_
+  - Cancelling a run uses a life
+    - \*_Unless a false-start_
+- \*_Allows false-starts_
+  - \*_Activated by cancelling a run_
+    - \*_Hitting actuation-bound_
+    - \*_Hitting fail-bound_
+  - \*_Threshold of 3 - 5 seconds_
+  - \*_Player data is not updated_
+  - \*_Timer is reset_
+- Communicates with the monitor host to display timer
+- Communicates with the medal board to retrieve/receive _lives_ info
+- Communicates with the stat board to send player statistics

+## Medal Board

+Displays the available medals that a player can achieve, including the lives threshold for each medal.

+- Using less lives results in getting a better medal
+- Board can be configured through the UI to update lives
+- Communicates with the leaderboard to transfer _lives_ counts

+## Stats Board

+Displays all relevant player data in an easy-to-read format.